-For more information, see our Slope Callout page.
+For more information, see our Slope Callout documentation.

 Spot Elevations are markers of elevation in your drawing.
 You can place spot elevations onto a plan, as well as determine one spot elevation in relation to another given a slope between the two.

-For more information, see our Spot Elevation documentation page.
+For more information, see our Spot Elevation documentation.

 To place a Viewpoint, click where the symbol is located.
 Then click its direction, and finally add the one or two numbers or letters that will be in the callout